 We gather every Sunday at 10am (in person and Live-Stream)

-Our Worship Service Plans
+Worship Service Details:

 Let's all keep praying for, and seeking intentional ways, to help those impacted by the virus or by the safety measures imposed to stop its spread.
 We think especially of those who will become ill, lose out on needed income, or who work in hospitals or as first responders.
 If you find yourself in need, please do not hesitate to reach out to any of the staff and elders.